Restoring Your Driving Privilege in Michigan

 Win Your Driver’s License Back

 Depending on the details of your license revocation, you will have to wait for a specific period of time before you can request an appeal hearing.
-If you have had your license taken away after two drunk driving convictions within seven years, you can request a DAAD hearing after one year.
+If you have had your license taken away after two drunk driving convictions within seven years, you can request a driver's license hearing after one year.
 If you have had your license revoked after three DUI convictions in ten years, you have to wait either one or five years, depending on the specifics of your case.
 If your license has already been revoked within the past seven years, you will have to wait five years to apply for a license hearing.

 Obtaining your driving record will be helpful in determining when you are eligible to apply for a license hearing, which your lawyer can assist you with.
 Contact Grabel & Associates now if you have yet to secure competent representation for your restoration case.